Solace00/Calley-Bot/README.md

 # Calley Bot

-The Bot is still in the process of testing and debugging.
+The Bot for elsword.

+Readme (in-progress)